lilu24341/cde-identification/README.md

 Steps - for a given financial regulation

-a) Analyze the original regulatory text, identify, and summarize the data required for reporting, define data elements.
+a) Analyze the original regulatory text, identify, and summarize the data required for reporting, define data elements
+   Prompt: Analyze this MTRS regulatory text, identify, and summarize the data required for reporting, define data elements.
+Give me a simple list with one line definition, make sure to include the all data elements for debt securities

 b) Given a trade dataset in a bank, come up with a data dictionary – standardized names (possibly aligning to standard such as ISDA CDM or FpML) and definition.